CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble

-We first translate above hypothesis into a hypothesis in terms of model parameters.
-The key of our approach is to assume that $h$ lies in a RKHS generated by a \emph{garrote kernel function} $k_{\delta}(\bz, \bz')$ \citep{maity_powerful_2011}, which is constructed by including an extra \emph{garrote parameter} $\delta$ to a given kernel function.
-When $\delta=0$, the garrote kernel function $k_0(\bx, \bx')=k_{\delta}(\bx, \bx')\mid _{\delta=0}$ generates exactly $\Hsc_0$, the space of functions under the null hypothesis.
-In order to adapt this general hypothesis to their hypothesis of interest, practitioners need only to specify the form of the garrote kernel so that $\Hsc_0$ corresponds to the null hypothesis.
-As a result, the general hypothesis is equivalent to,
+We first express this hypothesis in terms of model parameters.
+The key to our approach is to assume that $h$ lies in a RKHS generated by a \emph{garrote kernel function} $k_{\delta}(\bz, \bz')$ \citep{maity_powerful_2011}, which is constructed by including an extra \emph{garrote parameter} $\delta$ in a given kernel function.
+When $\delta=0$, the garrote kernel function $k_0(\bx, \bx')=k_{\delta}(\bx, \bx')\mid _{\delta=0}$ generates $\Hsc_0$, the space of functions under the null hypothesis.
+In order to focus on a particular hypothesis of interest, practitioners need only to specify the form of the garrote kernel such that $\Hsc_0$ corresponds to the null hypothesis.
+As a result, the general null hypothesis is equivalent to,

-We now construct a test statistic $\hat{T}_0$ for \eqref{hypo} by noticing that the garrote parameter $\delta$ can be treated as a variance component parameter in the linear mixed model.
-This is because the Gaussian process under garrote kernel can be formulated into below LMM,
+We now construct a test statistic $\hat{T}_0$ for \eqref{hypo} by noticing that the garrote parameter $\delta$ can be treated as a variance component parameter in a linear mixed model (LMM).
+This is because the Gaussian process under a garrote kernel can be formulated into the LMM

-where $\bK_\delta$ is the kernel matrix generated by $k_{\delta}(\bz, \bz')$.
-Consequently, we can derive a variance component test for $H_0$ by calculating the square derivative of $L_{REML}$ with respect to $\delta$ under $H_0$ \citep{lin_variance_1997},
+and $\bK_\delta$ is the kernel matrix generated by $k_{\delta}(\bz, \bz')$.
+Consequently, we can derive a variance component test for $H_0$ by calculating the squared derivative of the Restricted Maximum Likelihood (REML) with respect to $\delta$ under $H_0$ \citep{lin_variance_1997},